avinashvaidya09/sales-commission/README.md

     Start your application on local and it should be working as is.
 If it is not, then revisit and fix the issue.

+3. Next is to prepare the application to be part of HTML5 application repository.
+Obvious question is why we need this step?
+A quick read - [HTML5 Application Repository](https://help.sap.com/docs/btp/sap-business-technology-platform/html5-application-repository)
+    ```
+    cds add html5-repo
+    ```
+    The above command will add html5 repo related configuration in the [mta.yaml](mta.yaml).
+Take a look at the changes in github working tree.

+4. Navigate to **app/incidents** and run
+    ```
+    npm install
+    ```
+5. Come back to the root of your project and test your build
+    ```
+    cds build --production
+    ```
+    There should not be any errors and your should see the last line as - **build completed in ___ ms**

+6. Ensure your project is running on local and remember check in the code.
+You have done a lot of hard work to reach here.

+7. **You have successfully**
+    - Added production profile
+    - Added HANA cloud client
+    - Added support of XSUAA service
+    - Added HTML5 application repository configuration

 ## Learn More

 Learn more at https://cap.cloud.sap/docs/get-started/.